BlahBlahDude/BoarBot-Wiki/docs/boars/common/tiny.md

 ## First Discovery

-The first edition of Normal Boar in BoarBot was obtained by user **kiwehbird**.
+The first edition of Tiny Boar in BoarBot was obtained by user **kiwehbird**.

 ## History

+Tiny Boar was the first boar obtained in BoarBot